Atsumeru-xyz/Atsumeru/README.md

 # Main features

-- Import and read your manga/comics/light novels with native clients for Windows/Linux/Android
+- Import and read your manga/comics/light novels with native clients for `Windows`/`Linux`/`Mac`/`Android`
-- Organaze your library using Autocategories, Custom categories and Metacategories
+- Organize your library using `Autocategories`, `Custom categories` and `Metacategories`
 - Edit your metadata in easy way with ability to parse it from supported catalogs
-- Autoimport metadata from ComicInfo.xml and book_info.json formats
+- Autoimport metadata from `ComicInfo.xml` and `book_info.json` formats
 - Create multiple users wirh separate history and powerfull access-controls
+- Download whole `Series` in supported apps
-- Easy and convinient REST API
+- Easy and convinient `REST API`

-# Download
+# Download and setup `.jar` file

-Download actual version from [Releases](https://github.com/AtsumeruDev/Atsumeru/releases) section
+Download actual version from [Releases](https://github.com/AtsumeruDev/Atsumeru/releases) section.
+Setup it using [official guide](https://atsumeru.xyz/installation/jar.html)

+# Docker setup

+Fast setup your own server with [Docker image](https://atsumeru.xyz/installation/docker.html)

 # Documentation